Leoglme/vuelix/docs/theme/README.md

 <box header>

-Vuesax has the main colors that are maintained throughout the application to facilitate the change and effective operation
+Vuelix has the main colors that are maintained throughout the application to facilitate the change and effective operation

 </box>
 <box>